yunus-neg/minikube-ansible-auto/ansible/README.md

 `ansible-playbook -i inventory -kK deploy.yml`

-NOTE: this use tested in ubuntu 22
+NOTE: this was tested in ubuntu 22